 A Venezuelan hitting machine with a picturesque swing who nearly captured a Triple Crown and became a Detroit Tigers folk hero.

-Magglio Ordóñez arrived in the majors with the Chicago White Sox as a complete hitter, blessed with a beautiful, balanced swing that sprayed line drives to all fields.
-For years on the South Side, he was a model of consistency, a .300 hitter with emerging power who anchored the lineup.
-A serious knee injury threatened his career, but his move to the Detroit Tigers marked a stunning second act.
-In Motown, he reached his zenith.
-The 2007 season was magical: Ordóñez chased a Triple Crown into the final days, ultimately winning the American League batting title with a staggering .363 average.
-His walk-off home run to send the Tigers to the 2006 World Series remains one of the franchise's most iconic moments.
-He retired not just with a stellar .309 career average, but as a symbol of graceful excellence and resilient comeback.
+Magglio Ordóñez won the American League batting title in 2007 with a .363 average, nearly capturing the Triple Crown.
+He debuted with the Chicago White Sox, displaying a beautiful, balanced swing that sprayed line drives to all fields.
+For years on the South Side, he anchored the lineup as a .300 hitter with emerging power.
+A serious knee injury threatened his career, but his move to the Detroit Tigers sparked a stunning second act.
+In 2006, his walk-off home run sent the Tigers to the World Series.
+He retired with a .309 career average, a symbol of graceful excellence and resilient comeback.

 1965–1980